 No. Physiotherapists are Primary Care Health Providers and as such are trained to be the first point of contact in your Rehabilitation and Health Care journey.
 Some Insurance companies may require a Doctor's Referral for re-imbursement from your Extended Health Benefits.
 In Markham, we want to help you get back to your activities.
 Physiotherapy can do that!

-We currently do not directly bill your insurance.
-You are required to pay for the service as provided.
+Yes.
+We can currently bill most Major Extended Health Benefit providers.
+You are required to pay for the portion that is not covered by your plan.
+If your provider is not accepted, you are required to pay and submit your Invoice to your provider for re-imbursement.
 We take different types of payments (Visa, MasterCard, AmEx, Debit).
 A receipt and invoice will be provided to submit to your Extended Health Care Insurance Provider.

 Come see us for Physiotherapy in Markham.
 You'll notice the difference in the level of care that we provide.
 We genuinely want you to return to the activities you love!
 Book by pressing the button below.
 If you can't find a time that suits your schedule, give us a call (905) 471-8200.